Khao Sok Lake or Cheow Lan lake

-For travellers to Southern Thailand, a trip to Cheow Lan Lake, also known as Khao Sok Lake, is a must!
-Located 45km from Khlong Sok village, Cheow Lan Lake is situated between the party islands of the Gulf, and the pristine beaches of the Andaman coast.
-If you take a Khao Sok lake tour, you will be rewarded with fairy-tale scenery, jungle wildlife, and additionally the peace and quiet that comes from a remote location.
+Are you traveling to Southern Thailand?
+A trip to Cheow Lan Lake, also known as Cheow Larn lake or Khao Sok Lake, is a must!
+It is located 45km from Khlong Sok village.
+Cheow Lan Lake is situated in the center of Sourthern Thailand.
+It is well situated between the party islands of the Gulf like Koh Samui and the pristine beaches of the Andaman coast such as Khao Lak.
+If you take a Cheow Lan lake tour, you will be rewarded with fairy-tale scenery and jungle wildlife.
+You will also enjoy the peace and quiet that comes from a remote location.

-In 1982, the Ratchaprapa dam was completed in the southwestern corner of Khao Sok National Park.
+In 1982, the Ratchaprapa dam was completed in the south-western corner of Khao Sok National Park.
 This was the birth of Cheow Lan Lake.
-It resulted in the evacuation and relocation of hundreds of local people and also thousands of stranded animals.
-Since this time, the lake has become a major tourism destination, renowned for its spectacular karst, and wildlife spotting opportunities.
-Displaced locals were given land and also concessions to operate Khao Sok floating bungalows.
-Furthermore the many wild animals found around Khao Sok Lake include elephants, gibbons, leopards, and 5 species of monkey.
+This resulted in the evacuation and relocation of hundreds of local people.
+It also stranded thousands of animals.
+Since then the lake has become a major tourism destination.
+It is renowned for its spectacular karst scenery featuring towering limestone cliffs.
+The park is now renowned as one of Thailand’s’ best wildlife spotting opportunities.
+Displaced locals were given land and also concessions to operate the Khao Sok floating bungalows.
+These are the modern day Cheow Lan lake hotel providing the now famous Cheow Lan lake accommodation that draw many tourists to the area.
+Furthermore the many wild animals found around Khao Sok Lake include wild elephants, gibbons, leopards, and 5 species of monkey.

-This page will provide you with a history of the lake and, especially relevant, the information you need to plan your getaway to a Khao Sok lake house!
+This page will provide you with a history of the Cheow Larn lake.
+It will also give you the information you need to plan your getaway to a Khao Sok lake hotel.
 Read on to find out more about this incredible place and begin planning your trip.

 The Three Sides of Khao Sok Lake

 Due to the topography of the area, Cheow Lan lake is a vast, irregular body of water.
 It follows the shapes of the valleys and ravines that it filled.
 As a result it has countless bays, coves and fjord-like fingers.
-Spread throughout this wonderland are caves, hikes, waterfalls, scenic viewpoints, and Khao Sok floating bungalows.
-The paragraphs below will give a bit of information about the lake’s three main sections.
+Spread throughout this wonderland are caves, hikes, waterfalls and incredible scenery.
+The Khao Sok floating bungalows provide Khao Sok lake accommodation for your Cheow Lan lake tour.
+The lake has three main sections.

-The eastern section of Khao Sok Lake is home to the famous Ratchaprapa Dam, and also home to most of the “modern” style floating bungalows.
-The majority of the lake’s most dramatic karst mountains are in this area, and as a result, there are less elephants, red bull, and other ground-dwelling species of wildlife.
+The eastern section of Khao Sok Lake is home to the famous Ratchaprapa Dam.
+This is also where you will find most of the “modern” style floating bungalows.
+The majority of the lake’s most dramatic karst mountains are in this area.
+As a result, there are less wild elephants, red bull, and other ground-dwelling species of wildlife.
 Two rivers, or ‘Klongs,’ help form the eastern part of Cheow Lan Lake.
 These are Klong Long, and Klong Kha.
 Both of these Klongs are home to Khao Sok national park floating bungalows, and feature a few natural attractions as well.
 A Cheow Lan lake tour to this part of the lake will likely include a visit to one or two of the following:

 - Diamond Cave